anirudh-hegde/filehive/README.md

 * Seamless communication between frontend and backend
 * Modern, lightweight React setup using Vite
 * API handling and folder creation functionality in Flask

+## Conclusion
+You now have a functioning React frontend and Flask backend running simultaneously on your local machine.
+React handles the user interface, while Flask manages API requests and backend logic.
+To deploy this project, you can host the frontend (React) on platforms like Vercel or Netlify, and the backend (Flask) on Heroku or any cloud service provider.